Here’s a summary of our Caribbean cruising. This file is a PDF from presentations at the Seattle Boat show.

 Languedoc has many upgrades.
 She had an extensive re-fit in 2012.
 60 hp Cummins diesel, Hurth Transmission, 5 KW Northern Lights genset, Victron Inverter/charger and Victron 240V-120V transformer, Air Breeze wind gen. AC electrical system new in 2012, standing rigging new in 2012.
 2015 Rocna 73# anchor, 2015 Highfield aluminum RIB.
 2015 KATO dinghy davits.
-15hp 2 cycle Yamaha, (2012) and 3.5 hp 2 cycle Mercury outboard (2015).
+3.5 hp 2 cycle Mercury outboard (2015).
 Languedoc’s hull and ballast are expoxied and painted with anti-fouling.
-The topsides are painted with Awlgrip, polished, and in excellent condition.
+The topsides are painted with Awlgrip, polished annually, and in excellent condition.

 Languedoc is docked at Semiahmoo Marina, in Blaine, Washington.
 Languedoc is one of the rare Amels on the U.S. west coast.